askpradana/myshop_flutter_fastapi/README.md

 ---

+###### To do

 1. Seperate logic in cart
 2. Add more example data for scaling up
 3. add rating data in database
-4. add read more section on description
-5. is like button per data
+4. is like button per data
-6. read more comment
-7. tema warna aplikasi
+5. tema warna aplikasi
+6. clean code
+7. sliver appbar
+8. settings menu
+9. adaptive screen size
+10. layoutbuilder every screen

+##### on going

-8. shopping cart page
+1. shopping cart page with listviewbuilder

+###### v1.1 update

+1. add read more section on description
+2. add fastAPI to source
+3. read more comment

 ##### source